The purpose of this test is to investigate and examine the secondary voltage waveform from a Coil on Plug (COP) ignition unit using a COP probe.

 The ignition picture shown in the example waveform is a typical picture from an engine fitted with electronic ignition.
 The waveform has been taken from the coil on plug.

 The secondary waveform shows the length of time for which the HT flows across the spark plug's electrode after the initial peak of voltage required to jump the plug gap.
 This time is referred to as either the 'burn time' or the 'spark duration'.
 In the illustration, the horizontal voltage line in the centre of the oscilloscope is at fairly constant voltage, but then drops sharply into what is referred to as the 'coil oscillation' period.
-The 'burn time' is also illustrated in Figure 3.

 The operation of the coil on plug is essentially the same as any other ignition system.
 Each coil has a low primary resistance, and steps up the primary system voltage to as much as 40,000 volts to produce a spark at the plug.